caos30/dolibarr_load_main_inc_php/README.md

 ## Why?

 - Over the last few months, I've had more and more customers using Dolibarr installed through some kind of automatic installer, like the Dolibarr installation by Bitnami on AWS.
 It seems that these kinds of installations place the directory `/custom` OUTSIDE of `/htdocs`, so the classical/native way to find the `main.inc.php` file of the Dolibarr core is unable to locate it!
-- For this reason, I have created this `load_main.inc.php` file to be included in all of my Dolibarr modules to be installed in `/custom`.
+- For this reason, I have created this `main_module.inc.php` file to be included in all of my Dolibarr modules to be installed in `/custom`.
 This file is "smarter" because it's designed to work with other "typical" known installations as well.
 For example, Bitnami on AWS installs `main.inc.php` here: `/opt/bitnami/dolibarr/htdocs/main.inc.php`, while `/custom` is in `/bitnami/dolibarr/htdocs/custom` (note the `/opt` in the former).

 ## Caching on a physical file

 - Additionally, I've replaced the typical collection of `@include("../main.inc.php")` with a longer list of locations.
-Furthermore, to avoid repeating this "search" each time we call the module, I use a "cache" physical file at `/custom/load_main_inc_php` to save the location of `main.inc.php`.
+Furthermore, to avoid repeating this "search" each time we call the module, I use a "cache" physical file at `/custom/main_module.inc.php` to save the location of `main.inc.php`.
 - So, in this way, on each load, we FIRST TRY the path stored in this cache file.
 If it doesn't work, then we perform the initial search again.
 - This system is significantly faster than the default method used and recommended by Dolibarr for third-party modules.